The Land Before Time IV: Journey Through the Mists

-The Land Before Time IV: Journey Through the Mists is a 1996 American direct-to-video animated adventure musical film produced by Universal Animation Studios (formerly known as Universal Cartoon Studios) and directed by Roy Allen Smith.
+The Land Before Time IV: Journey Through the Mists is a 1996 American direct-to-video animated adventure musical film produced by Universal Cartoon Studios and directed by Roy Allen Smith.
 It is the fourth installment in the Land Before Time series as well as the final installment to feature any cast members from the original film.
+The Land Before Time IV: Journey Through the Mists was released by MCA/Universal Home Video on December 10, 1996.
 The film was nominated for two Annie Awards.
 This was also the final film to feature Linda Gary as the voice of Grandma Longneck, as she died on October 5, 1995.

 Plot

 Littlefoot notices Longnecks entering the Great Valley and informs his grandparents, who say that the Longnecks are their cousins and that they must greet them.
 The leader, the Old One, tells the Great Valley's residents that her herd had come there since a period of rain turned their old home into "The Land of Mists," a marshland which became the home of dangerous creatures.
 Littlefoot meets Ali, a female Longneck, and invites her to play.
 He introduces her to his friends, but being not used to associating with diverse species, she is afraid of them.
 Meanwhile, Littlefoot's Grandpa becomes ill.
 According to the Old One, the illness is lethal to any dinosaur and can only be cured by eating the petals of the "golden night flower", which only grows in the Land of Mists.
 When Littlefoot's Grandma asks who should take her to the night flower, the Longnecks refuse to take her there due to the risk.

 Knowing that his grandpa could die, Littlefoot is determined to save him and asks Ali to take him there.
 She agrees on the condition that Cera, Ducky, Petrie and Spike do not come along, claiming that they will only slow them down.
 As the pair pass through a cave, an earthshake causes stalagmites and stalactites to crash down, separating them.
 Ali returns to the Valley and convinces Littlefoot's friends to help her free him.
 Meanwhile, Littlefoot tries to find a way out and meets Archie, an old male Archelon who helps him dig through the rocks.
 Littlefoot and Archie are eventually interrupted by a mostly-blind Deinosuchus named Dil and an Ichthyornis named Ichy, who intend to eat them.
 Dil and Ichy pursue Littlefoot and Archie, but are knocked out when Ali and Littlefoot's friends dig a hole in a nearby wall and send rocks tumbling down on them.
 Archie shows Littlefoot and his friends a way to the Land of Mists and reminds them to stay close together before departing.
 In the Land of Mists, Cera is separated from the group.
 The others meet a Megazostrodon that Ducky names Tickles.